Prince Rupert Sightseeing Boat Photo SimonSees.com

-It is against the law to drive while using a handheld mobile phone or other electronic device.
-Drivers may use hands-free cell phones that are voice activated, or activated by one touch, provided they are securely attached to the vehicle or driver’s body, such as an earpiece.
+It is against the law in British Columbia to drive while using a handheld electronic device.
+Drivers may use hands-free cell phones that are voice activated or activated by one-touch technology provided they are securely attached to the vehicle or driver’s body, such as an earpiece.
 For more information see the BC government’s webpage: Use of electronic devices while driving.

-It is a criminal offence to operate, or be in the care or control of a vehicle, whether in motion or not, with a blood alcohol content of more than .08 percent.
-Police in B.C. can issue an immediate roadside prohibition to an impaired driver with a blood-alcohol content of .05 or higher.
-Drivers with blood alcohol content between 0.5 and 0.8 may also face fines and license suspensions, and have their vehicles impounded.
-Breath samples may be requested by a peace officer and refusing a breathalyzer test could also result in criminal charges.
+It is a criminal offence to operate or be in the care or control of a vehicle, whether in motion or not, with a blood alcohol content of more than .08%.
+Provincial police can issue an immediate roadside prohibition to an impaired driver with a blood-alcohol content of .05% or higher.
+Drivers with blood alcohol content between 0.5% and 0.8% may also face fines and license suspensions, and have their vehicles impounded.
+Breath samples may be requested while being questioned and the refusal of a breathalyzer test could result in criminal charges.

-British Columbia law requires that all drivers and passengers use seat belts while driving or riding in a motor vehicle.
-Strict car/booster regulations are in place for children up to the age of twelve years old, and they must be seated in the rear seats in an age/weight appropriate restraint system.
+British Columbia law requires that all drivers and passengers use seatbelts while driving or riding in a motor vehicle.
+Strict child car/booster seat regulations are in place for children up to the age of 12, and they must be seated in the rear seats in an age/weight appropriate restraint system.
 Visit the ICBC website for road safety information on child car seats, seatbelts and vehicular travel with a pet.

-When travelling or camping in British Columbia, wildlife sightings can add an exciting wilderness experience.
-People come from around the world to catch a glimpse of wild animals in their natural habitat, so if you have the good luck to catch sight of an animal, enjoy the moment.
+People come to BC from around the world to see wild animals in their natural habitat, so if you spot an animal while travelling or camping, enjoy the moment.
 However, to prevent your sighting from becoming an encounter, always respect their space and surroundings and never feed the wildlife.
 Keep your distance as animals can be easily startled.
 Don’t actively seek them or chase them – you are in their home!